hindman/optopus/misc/plan.md

 - Required/optional and ntimes: support.

-  - Add `required` param, as a convenience, but implement the behavior via ntimes.
+  x Add `required` convenience param, implemented via ntimes.

+  - ParsedOpt._values: convert to 2D array, and adjust ParsedOpt.value
+    accordingly to respect nargs and ntimes.

+  - Adjust Phrase.parse() to respect both nargs and ntimes, and to fix known bugs/problems.

-  - Current code has a bug: some confusion between nargs and ntimes.
-Currently, a nargs=(0,1) causes the option to be non-required.
+    - Bug: nargs=(0,1) causes the option to be non-required.
 That's incorrect.

-  - Current code also gives misleading error messages.
+    - Misleading error messages.
 For example, if a required option is missing, the error message mistakenly conveys that the problem is 'Did not get expected N of arguments'.
 In fact, the problem is that that option was missing entirely.

   - help_text(): USAGE: use [] or () brackets, based on optional vs required.